a post about everything and nothing

 - This week was a relatively calm week for work.
 Ah!
 The calm before the storm.
 Next week will be a busy one.

 - Remember how I’ve been teaching lots and lots of math?
 I took a practice GRE today and scored a 164 out of 170 on Math.
 As for Verbal, which I’ve always preferred, I scored a 160.
-Throughout my life, I have consistently scored lower on math than on verbal; on the SAT, I scored an 800/800 on Reading and Writing, then a 750/800 on Math.
-It’s made a small reverse, now in favor of math….
+Throughout my life, I have consistently scored lower on math than on verbal.
+Seem it’s made a small reverse, now in favor of math….

 - I began psychology research the past week!
 God, I’m excited.
 Psychology research has always existed as some sort of elusive theoretical beast.
 I’d read about it, talk about it, share it, criticize it, compile it, synthesize it….now I’m finally behind the scenes.
 The professor’s research also includes topics I’m deeply interested in–children’s education, language gaps, storytelling, etc. I’ve always loved Psychology, ever since I was a child, so I’m really happy to be pursuing this path.
 Psychology doesn’t hold much weight at the undergraduate level, so I would’ve had to pursue graduate studies regardless of my Bachelor’s.